teferdet/finances/README.md

 >You can change other information: list of blocked currencies, version, database name, Telegram file id in database

 ### Database
+To create a database, run this file.
+It will automatically do all the work for you
 ```
 python database.py
 ```